hamDrambus/AMS_DAQ/README.md

-# DAQling
+# AMS data acquisition and control system based on DAQling

-A software framework for the development of modular and distributed data acquisition systems.
+DAQling is a software framework for the development of modular and distributed data acquisition systems.

 ## Documentation

-Detailed documentation can be found at [https://daqling.docs.cern.ch](https://daqling.docs.cern.ch).
+Detailed documentation on DAQling can be found at [https://daqling.docs.cern.ch](https://daqling.docs.cern.ch).

 Subscribe to the "daqling-users" CERN e-group for updates.